wgxcodersdc/organization/leadership-resources/leadership_overview.md

 We start our relationship with leads by holding an introductory evaluation period. **The evaluation period is designed for the new lead to evaluate the position and team and decide if they want to pursue a leadership role.** During this time, whoever recruited the new lead will guide them through the expectations of being a lead.

-Directors: We have a separate page for [director roles & responsibilities](#), but the expectations above apply for directors, leads, and other roles alike.
+The expectations above apply for directors, leads, and other roles alike.